wcko87/beatoraja-english-guide/List-of-beatoraja-Skins.md

 More will be added to this section later on.

 ## Different Judge Fonts and Note Skins for ModernChicPlay
-Adds judge fonts for older BMS players like LR2, nazoBMplay and BM98.
+Adds judge fonts to ModernChicPlay from older BMS players like LR2, nazoBMplay and BM98.
 Made by AOiRO_Manbow.

 Link: https://twitter.com/AOiRO_Manbow/status/1344125952117276673